Chanalizain/Phnom-Penh-Heritage-Quest/README.md

 # Phnom Penh Heritage Quest

-A 2D cultural exploration game where players travel through locations in Phnom Penh, interact with environments, learn about Khmer food and culture, and complete quizzes to become a Cultural Master.
+A 2D cultural exploration game where players travel through locations in Phnom Penh, interact with environments, learn about Khmer culture, and complete quizzes to earn the title of Cultural Master.

 ---